YoshioNakano2021/phy5/README.md

 `$python3 Phy5cli.py -f fasta.fna -s manhattan -g ward`

 - `fasta.fna`:Your input single FASTA file.
+If you use another filename extention, "/*.fna" at the line 100 can be changed.
 - `manhattan`:Distance method.
 It should be chosen one out of 'euclidean','manhattan', 'maximum', 'canberra', and 'binary'.
 - `ward`: Agglomeration method.
 It should be chosen one out of 'ward', 'average', 'single', 'complete', 'mcquitty', 'median', and 'centroid'.